 To test out this workflow, save the metadata file to

 st2 action create /opt/stackstorm/packs/examples/actions/mistral-workbook-complex.yaml to

 st2 run examples.mistral-workbook-complex vm_name="vmtest1" -a to

-Check out this step-by-step tutorial on building a workflow in StackStorm http://stackstorm.com/2015/07/08/automating-with-mistral-workflow/
+Check out this step-by-step tutorial on building a workflow in StackStorm https://stackstorm.com/2015/07/08/automating-with-mistral-workflow/

-More details about Mistral can be found at http://docs.openstack.org/developer/mistral/.
+More details about Mistral can be found at https://docs.openstack.org/mistral/latest/.

 Mistral Workflows Completion, Latency, and Performance¶